galaxyproject/galaxy-language-server/README.md

 # Getting Started

-## Using the Galaxy Language Server
+## Using the project

-If you just want to use the Galaxy Language Server, the easiest option is to **install the VSCode extension** from the [Market](https://marketplace.visualstudio.com/items?itemName=davelopez.galaxy-tools) or the [Open VSX registry](https://open-vsx.org/extension/davelopez/galaxy-tools).
+If you just want to use the features provided by the Galaxy Language Server, the easiest and recommended option is to **install the VSCode extension** from the [Market](https://marketplace.visualstudio.com/items?itemName=davelopez.galaxy-tools) or, if you prefer, you can use [VSCodium](https://github.com/VSCodium/vscodium) and the [Open VSX registry](https://open-vsx.org/extension/davelopez/galaxy-tools).
 Additionally, you can download the VSIX package from the [releases](https://github.com/galaxyproject/galaxy-language-server/releases) page and install it manually.

 ## Contributing